 No Fair Cheating: The game actually has a built-in cheat menu with options such as invulnerability and unlimited ammo, but using any of these besides the "arcade physics" (makes your car immediately flip over if you land on your roof, instead of blowing up) option prevents you from progressing through the campaign.

 No Kill Like Overkill: When Groove finally takes his revenge on a trapped Malochio, he does it point-blank with his .45 pistol ..... thirteen times.
-Meaning he loaded a full magazine and put one in the chamber before he let him have it.

 Non-Standard Game Over: Unlike Mech Warrior 2, where you could stomp off the edge of the map into infinity, in this game if you drive down a road off the map too far, Groove will remark that he isn't heading the right way.
 If you keep going, the mission ends with Groove driving off into the distance thinking aloud that he'd like a popsicle or Taurus asking him where the hell he's going.

 Video Wills: The training mission features an audio tape made by Jade, to be played in the event of her death.
 She bequeaths her car to her brother, tells him the basics of car combat, and says her goodbyes.

 The Vietnam War: Malochio served two tours of duty, and is stated in the manual to have signed up for the second one because helikedit.
 He also had some dealings with Pol Pot and the Khmer Rouge.

 Vigilante Man: Groove, Taurus, Skeeter and any good character in the whole series.
 It is implied in the intro that there used to be a lot more of them around, before Malochio started assembling his army of Auto-Mercenaries and deliberately hunted them all down.
 As Taurus says, "We're the only ones left to hold back a world of shit!"
 Referred to as "Cowboys" by the Autovillains.